Functional Nutrition is absolutely my number one jam when it comes to supporting people to feel their best and actually seeing results. Why?

 - Spring Nourishing Liver Cleanse– Annual 4 week group offered in April

 - FOUNDATIONS OF HEALTH- Food and Lifestyle for Optimal WELLNESS.
 Do anytime, at your own pace.
-8 weeks (STARTING SUMMER 2021).
-Monthly office hours included.
+10 weeks – Monthly office hours included.